ThomasKaiser/Knowledge/articles/A1_and_A2_rated_SD_cards.md

 * `iozone` benchmark to test through sequential and random IO at various block sizes from 1KB to 16MB
 * Measuring the time until `/etc/rc.local` gets executed as a means of 'boot time performance'
-* Installation of a DE (desktop environment) as representation of large software installations or upgrades (~150 packages, dealing with a lot of small files and constant `sync` calls to ensure installation on disk is intact).
+* Installation of a DE (desktop environment) as representation of large software installations or upgrades (~400 packages, dealing with a lot of small files and constant `sync` calls to ensure installation on disk is intact).
 The task is a mixture of write and read access (10 times more write than read though)
-* Removing the whole DE (again a lot of synced random write IO -- deleting something is write access at the block device layer since only filesystem metadata and structures get updated)
+* Removing 150 packages of the DE (again a lot of synced random write IO -- deleting something is write access at the block device layer since only filesystem metadata and structures get updated)
-* Installing the DE a 2nd time, this time the packages come from the local apt cache (still in the page cache so not even involving storage access at all since still in DRAM) so speed of Internet access and upstream servers does not interfere with storage performance
+* Reinstalling these 150 packages again, this time the packages come from the local apt cache (still in the page cache so not even involving storage access at all since still in DRAM) so speed of Internet access and upstream servers does not interfere with storage performance

 All tests happen on a NanoPi M4 with UHS/SDR104 mode enabled (for reliability reasons limiting SD host controller clock source PLL configuration in a similar way to what [Hardkernel did on ODROID-N1](https://forum.odroid.com/viewtopic.php?f=153&t=30247#p216250) therefore bottlenecking sequential performance to ~66MB/s).
 All tests done with a freshly built Armbian Stretch using defaults (ext4, 600 sec commit interval).